 If you are interested in chartering a sailing cruise you may want to check out Priority Sailing at 106 Yacht Basin Drive.
-Priority Sailing offers adventure cruises aboard the 52-foot cutter, Carolina Gale.
+Priority Sailing offers adventure cruises aboard the 26-foot sloop, Carolina Breeze.
 S/V Kelly Allen Cruises, located in the Southport Marina at 606 W. West Street offers cruises aboard the Kelly Allen, a 37-foot O'Day center cockpit sloop.

 Landlubbers can participate in a lantern lit Ghost Walk or ride in a surrey pulled by a mule with Katie of the Old South Tour and Carriage Company.
 Historical Southport Bicycle Tours are available as well.
 Just contact Emma at The Adventure Kayak Company in the 800 block of N. Howe Street.
 If you prefer to stroll the tree lined streets there are a number of sites you will not want to miss.
 Southport’s oldest church, The Chapel of Cross at St. Philip's on E. Moore Street, was built in 1843.
 Trinity United Methodist Church on E. Nash Street was built in 1890.
 Each church is lovely to behold yet distinctly different.
 You can visit The Grove at Franklin Square Park on Howe Street where the low walls were constructed of ballast stones used in ships more than 100 years ago.
 Stroll to Keziah Memorial Park on W. Moore Street where the main attraction is the Indian Trail Tree estimated to be more than 800 years old.
 You will find a free library here where you can take a book, leave a book.
 At the corner of Nash and Rhett Streets you will find the Old Brunswick Jail and across Rhett Street, the Old Smithville Burial Ground.
 Then head back to Waterfront Park at Bay and Howe Streets and relax on the swings while taking in the gorgeous water views.